Odesa braces for looming Russian assault

 More Odesa locals are joining the committee, and other groups like it, every day.

 Ivanin is not surprised.
-“99 per cent [of Ukrainians] are all as one now: ready to fight,” he says.
+“99 percent [of Ukrainians] are all as one now: ready to fight,” he says.

 22-year old Roman is one of those new recruits.